 - Students are able to go at their own pace as parts can be made easier or more difficult based on the individual’s level (a guitar part can be made harder than the piano part or vice-versa)

 (Students are all on different instruments)

 ♪ ♪ ♪ ♪ ♪ ♪

-I’m hoping that you too will be as excited as I am about the start of these group lessons!
+I’m hoping that you too are as excited as I am about these group lessons!
 Here are just a few final things worth noting:

 - You don’t necessarily have to choose between group lessons and private lessons.
 You are more than welcome to do both! (schedule permitting)

 - Like more than one group type?
 Or want to learn more than one instrument?
-You can take two or more group lessons!
+Students can take two or more group lessons!
 There is currently no limit.

 - Prefer a hybrid of the group options?
 Just let me know.
 Group types can change based on the interest of the students in the group.
 Additional group types may also be added in the future!